marcospb19/dotin/README.md

 - The `import` subcommand.
 - It creates intermediate directories when necessary.
+- Expects "$HOME/dotfiles" and can be run from any directory.

 That's not much, `dotin` is a newborn and might deviate more in the future.